aedart/athenaeum/packages/MimeTypes/README.md

 # Athenaeum Mime-Types

-A "profile" based [mime type](https://en.wikipedia.org/wiki/Media_type) detector, which uses a string or a `resource` as sample.
+A "profile" based [MIME-type](https://en.wikipedia.org/wiki/Media_type) detector, which uses a string or a `resource` as sample.

 ```php
 use Aedart\MimeTypes\Detector;